aerial view of piazza san marco venezia

 Generally, no more than 90 days for the complete work, as written in the contract.
 However, by choosing “fast delivery” you can receive the finished work within 15 days.

-The videos are delivered in digital format via our Google Drive.
+The videos are delivered in digital format via our Dropbox.
 However, upon extra payment, you can request a usb pen box set on which you can keep a copy of the videos.

 For years so far, we have chosen not to charge for the drone as for a service apart, so it is already included in our basic package and there is no increase in price.
 This instrument will be used at our discretion, where there is needed.